skorotkiewicz/chesslm/README.md

 .venv/bin/python chesslm.py --help
 ```

-Checks cover encoding, checkpoint size and loading, invalid positions, held-out
+Checks cover encoding, checkpoint size and loading, gradient math, invalid
-game separation, node limits, promotions, check evasion, forced mates, and a free
+positions, held-out game separation, node limits, promotions, check evasion,
-queen capture.
-They do not invoke data generation, the optimizer, or Stockfish.
+forced mates, and a free queen capture.
+They do not invoke data generation,
+the optimizer, or Stockfish.
 The generation and training commands still require end-to-end verification on
 the training machine.